Oregon Truck Safety

 Drivers must remain available for testing or they may be deemed by the employer to have refused testing.
 A refusal is considered the same as a positive test.
 The responsibility for testing remains with the employer, and failure to conduct post-accident testing can lead to penalties in a civil enforcement action.

 Federal and state rules hold the employer responsible for conducting post-accident testing of the driver (see below).
 The requirement also applies to drivers who are individual owner/operators.
 FMCSR, Part 382.303

 Employer IS responsible for performing post-accident test

-• If accident involves a human fatality, regardless of whether the driver of the commercial vehicle is issued a citation.
+• If an accident involves a human fatality, regardless of whether the driver of the commercial vehicle is issued a citation.

-• If accident involves bodily injury with immediate medical treatment away from the scene AND a citation is issued to the driver of commercial vehicle.
+• If an accident involves bodily injury with immediate medical treatment away from the scene AND a citation is issued to the driver of commercial vehicle.

-• If accident involves disabling damage to any motor vehicle requiring tow away AND a citation is issued to the driver of commercial vehicle.
+• If an accident involves disabling damage to any motor vehicle requiring tow away AND a citation is issued to the driver of commercial vehicle.

 Employer is NOT responsible for performing post-accident test

-• If accident involves bodily injury with immediate medical treatment away from the scene AND no citation is issued to the driver of commercial vehicle.
+• If an accident involves bodily injury with immediate medical treatment away from the scene AND no citation is issued to the driver of commercial vehicle.

-• If accident involves disabling damage to any motor vehicle requiring tow away AND no citation is issued to the driver of commercial vehicle.
+• If an accident involves disabling damage to any motor vehicle requiring tow away AND no citation is issued to the driver of commercial vehicle.